 Although this is an overall downward trend for both sites from 2016 and they are below the objective level.
 There is a slight increase by 1.3μg/m3 at Site 40 in 2018.
 This could have been due to localised roadworks that were taking place on the A52, which has resulted in an increase in stationary traffic near to this site.
 However, since 2018 this site has shown a decrease in the levels, which further indicates that the slight increase was due to localised roadworks which were completed in 2018.
+Site 41 has continued to show a decreasing trend since 2016.

-BBC will continue to monitor and report on the NO2 levels in this area, to note any works that are being undertaken and to continue to work alongside Highways England to improve the air quality levels in this area.
+BBC will continue to monitor and report on the NO2 levels in this area, to note any works that are being undertaken and to continue to work alongside National Highways to improve the air quality levels in this area.